We provide a comprehensive and up-to-date Medellín taxi guide with new 2021 taxi fares and tips for foreigners for using taxis in Medellín.

 The yellow taxis in the Medellín metro area all use taximeters.
 When you get in the taxi, make sure the taximeter is turned on.
 If not, you should tell the taxi driver to turn on the taximeter by saying “activar el taxímetro”.
 If the driver won’t turn on the meter you should find another taxi.

 I use taxis frequently.
-And I have never encountered a problem in hailing taxis on the street in over seven years living in Medellín.
+And I have never encountered a problem in hailing taxis on the street in over eight years living in Medellín.